Zeioth/XFCE-Wacom-Settings/README.md

 **Why are my settings so ugly?
 Why it doesn't work?**

-I told you, you have to reboot.
+You have to restart your PC after the installation is complete.

 **I disabled the plugins.
 How do I restore them?**
 ```